agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 Here, we define the **User** structure, which includes **gorm.Model**.
 This provides additional fields such as **ID, CreatedAt, UpdatedAt, and DeletedAt**.
-We then specify that each task will have a **Name** field of type string.
+We then specify that each user will have a **Name** field of type string.
 Then we have 2 more structs, SignInInput for the login and then SignUpInput for the register.

 Now, let's create a folder called **database**.
 Inside the **database** folder, create two files: **database.go** and **connect.go**.